-

 An image of truth, The Gallery at Foyles, London

-Mark Titchner “Be no Content” and Dennis Rudolph “Wege in den Nihilismus”, Upstream Gallery, Amsterdam
+Mark Titchner “Be no Content” and Dennis Rudolph “Wege in den Nihilismus”, Upstream Gallery, Amsterdam2011New Art Gallery, Walsall 2010Vilma Gold, London

 Vertigo: Marcel Duchamp and Mark Titchner at Chelsea Space, Chelsea College of Art and Design, London (cat)